cleanlab/cleanlab-studio/README.md

 A dataset ID is generated and printed to the terminal the first time the dataset is uploaded.
 It can also be accessed by visiting https://app.cleanlab.ai/datasets and selecting 'Resume' for the relevant dataset.

+#### Generate dataset schema

+To generate a dataset schema (prior to uploading your dataset):

+`cleanlab dataset schema generate -f [dataset filepath]`

+* For `Id column: `, please enter the string name of of the column in your dataset that contains the id of each row.
+* For `Modality (text, tabular): `, please enter `text` to only find label errors based on a single column of text, otherwise enter `tabular` to find data and label issues based on any subset of the column features.

+To validate an existing schema, i.e. check that it is complete, well-formatted, and has <a href="#data-types-and-feature-types">data types with sensible feature types</a>:

+`cleanlab dataset schema validate -s [schema filepath]`

+You may then wish to inspect the generated schema to check that the fields and metadata are correct.

 ### Download clean labels